AlexMcTeague/FireworkBuilderApp/README.md

 ## Summary

+**NOTE: This app contains flickering lights and may not be suitable for those with photosensitive epilepsy**

 This app allows you to build and display Fireworks of your choosing, by combining several pieces.
 Currently these pieces are:
 * The Rocket, which determines how fast and high the firework flies.
 * The Payload, which determines the shape, color, and size of the explosion.
-* Each Firework can have multiple Payloads, which allows you to get creative with combinations.
+Each Firework can have multiple Payloads, which allows you to get creative with combinations.

 ## Installation